ViPS: Video-informed Pose Spaces for Auto-Rigged Meshes: Results

 \paragraph{Metrics.} We measure two main properties of generated poses: \textit{diversity} and \textit{plausibility}.
 Note that we have no clear ground truth distribution to compare to, since our data pipeline is part of the contribution we aim to evaluate.
 Instead, we use the much more expensive Puppeteer as neutral ground truth.
-We compute the {Fréchet Skeleton Distance}~\cite{maiorca2022frechetmotiondistance,maiorca2023validatingfmd} (FSD), defined as the Fréchet Distance between generated samples and Puppeteer samples, using concatenated normalized joint positions as feature vectors.
-This metric measures both \textit{diversity} and \textit{plausibility} -- a lower value means better alignment with the Puppeteer distribution.
+The {Fréchet Skeleton Distance} (FSD)~\cite{maiorca2022frechetmotiondistance,maiorca2023validatingfmd}, defined as the Fréchet distance between generated samples and Puppeteer samples, using concatenated normalized joint positions as feature vectors, measures both \textit{diversity} and \textit{plausibility} -- a lower value means better alignment with the Puppeteer distribution.
 For \textit{plausibility}, we additionally perform a user study where users are tasked with comparing the plausibility of pose sets generated by our method to baselines in two-alternative forced choice comparisons.
 We had 24 participants answering a total of 360 pairwise comparisons.
 To get a per-method score, we show the Luce Spectral Ranking~\cite{maystre2015fast} (LSR) computed from these comparisons.
-See the supplemental for more details on both metrics.
+See the supplement for more details on both metrics.

-\paragraph{Discussion.} We compare random samples from our pose space versus baselines on seen and unseen species qualitatively in Figure~\ref{fig:qual_comparison} and quantitatively in Table~\ref{tab:comparison}.
-A much larger set of samples is provided in the supplementary webpage.
-We can see that our samples remain plausible and exhibit a more diverse set of poses than the AnyTop baselines that require artist-created data for training.
+\paragraph{Discussion.} {We compare random samples from our pose space to baselines on 6 individuals ($\texttt{test}_\text{cs}$) from the \texttt{cross-species} test set (2 from unseen species, and 4 from species shared with the training set), and on 2 individuals ($\texttt{test}_\text{ss}$) from the \texttt{single-species} test set.
+For each individual, our method and each baseline generate 200 poses.
+Table~\ref{tab:comparison} provides a quantitative comparison and Figure~\ref{fig:qual_comparison} show a qualitative comparison on a few examples.} A much larger set of samples is provided in the supplementary webpage.
+Our samples remain plausible and display more pose diversity than the AnyTop baselines.
 We reach similar plausibility and diversity as the optimization-based Puppeteer, while only requiring a fraction of Puppeteer's generation time.
-In contrast, baselines either collapse to conservative joint configurations or exhibit artifacts (implausible poses) on unseen skeletons.
-In the supplemental we also compare our generated training data to Puppeteer.
+On unseen shapes, baselines either collapse to conservative joint configurations or exhibit artifacts (implausible poses) on unseen skeletons (and topology).
+Supplemental compares between our generated training data versus Puppeteer.